top of page

 others.

-Sure I've been published.
-If you'd like to explore my work, it's available at CherylMurfin.com.
+Sure, I've been published.
 But, really, what's most important is my love of writing and my love of seeing others love or perhaps fall in love for the first time with their own unique voice.

 We each have one.
 In fact, we are all born with creative genius.
 If you pick up a pen (or open a blank computer screen) and put words down, you are a writer.
 I embrace the philosophy of the internationally renowned Amherst Writers & Artists method: A writer is someone who writes.
 So, whether you've been writing forever or are petrified because you are just picking up that pen for the first time in 50 years, I want you to know that you are safe in any of the writing spaces I offer.

-I believe too that writing and most other artistic pursuits are a wonderful tool for unlocking your truth as a person.
+I believe, too, that writing and most other artistic pursuits are wonderful tools for unlocking your truth as a person.
 Meeting yourself on the page and in other art practices is both a means of healing and a means of growing as a human being.
-I will encourge you to write with your entire being, body, mind and spirit.
+I encourage you to write with your entire being: body, mind, and spirit.

 Let's write!